 It's recommended to contact us before applying for a permit as we will be able to assist you in what can be a complicated procedure.

 Your application must be accompanied by the correct fee for it to be "duly made".
 Without this correct payment then your application will be returned to you.
-Please see the attached document for this years fees.
+Current fees and charges can be found here.

-You may download the standard application forms shown below and e-mail them to us at firstname.lastname@example.org or post them to us at Gloucester City Council, Community Wellbeing, PO Box 3252, Gloucester, GL1 9FW.
+You may download the standard application forms here and e-mail them to us at firstname.lastname@example.org or post them to us at Gloucester City Council, Community Wellbeing, PO Box 2017, Pershore, WR10 9BJ.

 What conditions will be in the permit?